Beach Too Sandy, Bryan Too Breaky

 Yeah.
 And there is video.

-And I am as white as I have ever been.
-As they are just about to push me out of a plane.
+And I am as white as I have ever been, as they are just about to push me out of a plane.

 I can't believe I did it.
 I still can't.

-You did it, though?
+You did it, though.
 Oh, great.
-That's so good.

 No. No, that's not what happened.